mantczakaus/mantczakaus.github.io/pages/execute.md

 ---
-title: How to execute ONTViSc pipeline
+title: How to execute ONTViSc pipeline with test data and configuration
 toc: false
 ---

 ## Launch Tower Agent
 #### Gadi and Setonix (HPC)